The Guild of Food Writers Awards 2024

 If you are unsure about which category you should enter or have any questions about the awards process please contact the Awards Coordinator at awards@gfw.co.uk.

-The winners of each Award will be announced at The Guild of Food Writers Awards Ceremony.
+The winners of each Award will be announced at The Guild of Food Writers Awards Ceremony on Wednesday 12 June 2024.

 There are 15 main awards categories: